 Whatever distortions Azerbaijan may diligently fabricate while referring to the chronology of the Nagorno-Karabakh conflict, the fact of the matter is that no anti-Azerbaijani massacre took place in Armenia.
-Unlike the Armenian population in Azerbaijan, who became victims of massive, barbaric atrocities, there are no verified reports of any form of atrocity or state-sponsored mass killings against ethnic Azerbaijanis in Armenia.
+Unlike the Armenian population in Azerbaijan, who became victims of massive, barbaric atrocities, there are no verified reports of any form of atrocity or State-sponsored mass killings against ethnic Azerbaijanis in Armenia.

-According to the 2003 Report of the UN High Commissioner for Refugees, the Azerbaijanis in Armenia fled out of fear following the anti-Armenian pogroms in Sumgait and Baku in 1988-1989.
-The unaccountable assertions of “forcible deportation of Azerbaijanis from their historical homeland”, which allegedly predate the anti-Armenian massacre in Sumgait, thus, render all efforts to verify any such allegation as quite unavailing, not least because most of the localities, to which Azerbaijan’s letter refers while making such assertions, appear to be either misspelled or misconstrued, and, therefore, impossible to identify.
+According to the 2003 report of the United Nations High Commissioner for Refugees, the Azerbaijanis in Armenia fled out of fear following the anti-Armenian pogroms in Sumgait and Baku in 1988–1989.
+The unaccountable assertions of “forcible deportation of Azerbaijanis from their historical homeland”, which allegedly predate the anti-Armenian massacre in Sumgait, thus render all efforts to verify any such allegation quite unavailing, not least because most of the localities to which Azerbaijan’s letter refers while making such assertions appear to be either misspelled or misconstrued and, therefore, impossible to identify.

 Azerbaijan’s narratives continue to be conceived and formulated from the perspective of hate and discrimination, at the core of which is the brazen denial of the atrocities committed against the Armenian people.
 It is, for example, quite an indication that, in his letter dated 16 March, the Representative of Azerbaijan finds it “especially noteworthy” to highlight the identity of one particular individual, who was reportedly part of the group of “more than 90 perpetrators and accomplices” responsible for the Sumgait violence – exclusively on the basis of the aforementioned individual’s ethnicity.
 In his letter addressed to the Secretary-General, the Representative of Azerbaijan finds it appropriate to single out one particular criminal out of as many as over 90, simply because that person reportedly happens to be of Armenian descent.
-Such ethnically motivated selectivity is, indeed, symptomatic of deep-rooted racism and Armenophobia, including at the level of officials and public institutions – a policy, from which Azerbaijan has been asked to refrain by the International Court of Justice.
+Such ethnically motivated selectivity is indeed symptomatic of deep-rooted racism and Armenophobia, including at the level of officials and public institutions – a policy from which Azerbaijan has been asked to refrain by the International Court of Justice.

-Evidently, the lack of accountability for the past crimes has created fertile ground for elevating the instigation of anti-Armenian sentiments to the level of state policy in Azerbaijan.
+Evidently, the lack of accountability for the past crimes has created fertile ground for elevating the instigation of anti-Armenian sentiments to the level of State policy in Azerbaijan.
 Over the years, the prominent historic, cultural and religious heritage of the Armenian communities in territories that were under the control of Azerbaijani authorities came to be razed to the ground.
-The barbaric destruction of over 5,000 medieval Christian Armenian cross-stones, which was carried out in 1998-2005 in Nakhijevan, is a stark indicator of the policy of cultural genocide by the country positioning itself as a “model of tolerance and multiculturalism”.
-Notably, Azerbaijan has rejected all requests for international fact-finding missions to research the extent, to which the valuable objects of medieval culture came under destruction in Nakhijevan.
+The barbaric destruction of over 5,000 medieval Christian Armenian cross-stones, which was carried out in 1998–2005 in Nakhijevan, is a stark indicator of the policy of cultural genocide by the country positioning itself as a “model of tolerance and multiculturalism”.
+Notably, Azerbaijan has rejected all requests for international fact-finding missions to research the extent to which the valuable objects of medieval culture came under destruction in Nakhijevan.

-Cultivation of racism and anti-Armenian hatred, along with the continued incitement of violence on ethnic and religious grounds have long come to be well-documented in numerous reports of the international organizations, including the Committee on the Elimination of Racial Discrimination and the European Commission against Racism and Intolerance, revealing the systemic nature of racial profiling, hateful and incendiary rhetoric, the prevailing sense of impunity and glorification of hate crimes perpetrators in Azerbaijan.
-To this date, Azerbaijan has not undertaken any measures to bring those responsible for anti-Armenian hate crimes to justice, and has, instead, adopted legislation prohibiting entry to the country of any person of Armenian origin, regardless of their citizenship, “because the authorities would be unable to provide them with security since they are ethnic Armenians”.
+The cultivation of racism and anti-Armenian hatred, along with the continued incitement of violence on ethnic and religious grounds, have long come to be well documented in numerous reports of international organizations, including the Committee on the Elimination of Racial Discrimination and the European Commission against Racism and Intolerance, revealing the systemic nature of racial profiling, hateful and incendiary rhetoric, the prevailing sense of impunity and the glorification of hate crime perpetrators in Azerbaijan.
+To this date, Azerbaijan has not undertaken any measures to bring those responsible for anti-Armenian hate crimes to justice and has, instead, adopted legislation prohibiting entry to the country for any person of Armenian origin, regardless of their citizenship, “because the authorities would be unable to provide them with security since they are ethnic Armenians”.